dkpro/dkpro-tc/pages/DemoExperiments_0_6_0.md

 Once you got this example running as it is, you can start adapting various parameters:

-  * using different data sets - which are completely up to you (also see [here](Readers.md))
+   * using different data sets - which are completely up to you
    * using different features - any that you can think of.
-Please have a look at the respective classes to get an idea about the parameters you might have to configure for each of the feature extractors.
+Please have a look at the respective classes to get an idea about the parameters you might have to configure for each of the feature extractors
-  * using different classifiers - please refer to the Weka/Meka-JavaDoc for further information on that.
+   * using different classifiers - please refer to the Weka/Meka-JavaDoc for further information on that